Respondent Driven Sampling

 What is Respondent Driven Sampling?

-Respondent Driven Sampling (RDS) is the method used for sampling from hard-to-reach human populations.
+Respondent Driven Sampling (RDS) is the method used for sampling from hidden or hard-to-reach human populations.
 First developed in 1997 by Douglas Heckathorn, it is commonly used in HIV research, where groups at 'high risk' of disease exposure are hard-to-reach such as sex workers and illicit drug users.
 It has also been used for sampling other groups for public health such as the homeless or street youth.
 The method has been in use since the late 1990s and it is a link tracking network sampling technique for collecting information.
 Data are collected through a peer referral process over social networks.
 RDS has been used by a number of well known public health organisations such as the World Health Organisation (WHO) and the US Centers for Disease Control as it can be used in difficult settings.

 RDS essentially combines "snowball sampling" (getting individuals to refer those they know, these individuals in turn refer those they know and so on) with a mathematical model that weights the sample to compensate for the fact that the sample was collected in a non-random way.
 This means the results can be analysed using statistical methods and conclusions can be drawn about the target population.
 It overcomes the problem of trying to sample from a very small population for which there are no sampling or population lists or who are difficult to identify.
 It combines the breadth of coverage of network-based methods with the statistical validity of standard probability sampling methods.
 This makes it possible for the first time to draw statistically valid samples of previously unreachable groups.
 Respondents recruit their peers and and researchers keep track of who recruited whom and their numbers of social contacts.
 A mathematical model of the recruitment process then weights the sample to compensate for non-random recruitment patterns.
 This model is based on a synthesis and extension of two areas of mathematics: Markov chain theory and biased network theory.

 How does it work?